tbrowder/AlgorithmsIT/FUNCTIONS.md

 The functions will find all non-overlapping matches of a specified pattern in an input text string.
 (It should be very useful in DNA analysis.)
 Following is an example of a pattern and its matches.
 The results of a KMP pattern match is a list of the "shifts" for each match.
 A shift is a number representing the number of characters after the first character of the input string.
 No shifts will be reported for a situation with no matches.
 Of course an attempted match of an input string with a longer pattern will result in no match.

 A pattern: "AACT".
-A DNA string: "AAACTTTAACTAA" (13 chars).
+A DNA string: "AAACTTTAACTAA" (13 characters).

 The matches:

-        AAACTTTAACTAA  # 13 characters in this string AACT  AACT    # two matches: the 1st at shift of 1, the 2nd is at a shift of 7
+        AAACTTTAACTAA  # 13 characters in this string AACT  AACT    # two matches: the 1st at a shift of 1, the 2nd is at a shift of 7

 ### **KMP-Matcher** (Ref.
 1, p.
 1005)